 Requesting copies as required by Statutory Instrument 427 of 2000, made pursuant to the Copyright and Related Rights Act 2000 charges include a contribution to the general expenses of UCD Archives.
 Please note that payment can be only be accepted online: www.ucd.ie/archives/payments.

-All requests for copies and photographs must be made on a UCD Archives copy request form.
-More than one item may be requested on the same form.
+All requests for copies and photographs must be made using our Copy Request Form.
+More than one item may be requested.
 The form includes a declaration that the copies will be used for research and private study only.

 All copy request forms must indicate the number of pages to be copied.
 All requests for copies must be accompanied by payment.
 It will not be possible to process any requests for copies until payment has been received.